Boysenberry

 Storage Tips

-Boysenberries are best used fresh.
-However, to store them, gently rinse and pat them dry.
-Refrigerate them in a shallow container lined with paper towels for up to 2-3 days.
-For longer storage, freeze boysenberries by spreading them in a single layer on a baking sheet until frozen solid, then transfer them to a freezer-safe bag or container.
-Frozen berries can last for 8-12 months.
+Boysenberries are best enjoyed fresh but can be stored properly to extend their shelf life.
+For short-term storage, keep unwashed berries in a shallow container lined with paper towels in the refrigerator for up to 2-3 days.
+To freeze boysenberries, spread them in a single layer on a baking sheet until frozen, then transfer them to a freezer-safe bag or container for longer storage up to 8-12 months.
+Freezing individually first prevents them from clumping together.

 Marnirni-apinthi Building, Lot Fourteen,